 Submissions

 We welcome submissions of puzzles from both established and aspiring setters.
-The fee for a published puzzle is £70.
+The puzzles contained in our free sample issue are indicative of the type of puzzles we publish.
+The fee for a published puzzle is £150.

 Submission format

-Please remember to include on all submissions your e-mail address for any correspondence related to your submission and your postal address for any subsequent payment.
+All submissions should include an e-mail address for any correspondence related to your submission and a postal address for any subsequent payment.

 Submission address

 The e-mail address for submissions is submissions@piemag.com.
-If you are unable to submit electronically, postal submissions will be accepted, but this inevitably introduces the possibility of transcription errors.
 Postal entries can be sent to:

-Each puzzle will first be test solved by Mark.
+Jason will acknowledge receipt of the puzzle and then test-solve it.
 At this stage, if he considers it has a fatal flaw, he may reject it and inform the setter accordingly.
-More likely, he will forward it to Shane (possibly with minor amendments to preamble and clues) to test solve.
-Shane will, if necessary, correspond with the setter to agree any modifications, and then provide a ‘final’ version to AJ to layout in publishable format.
-The puzzle in this form will then be sent to Simon for a final test solve.
-It is anticipated that puzzles will rarely need amendment following Simon’s testing, but he reserves that right.
-Once a puzzle has successfully been through this entire process and is considered ready for publication, a proof copy will be sent to the setter for information.
+More likely, he will forward it to Shane (possibly with amendments to preamble and clues) to test-solve, which may result in further amendments.
+The puzzle is then test-solved by Mark and a ‘final’ version of the puzzle is forwarded to AJ to lay out in publishable format.
+AJ then does his own test-solve as a form of backup proofreading, and corresponds with Mark, Shane and Jason, where necessary, before finalising the layout.
+The puzzle in this form is then sent to Chris for a final test-solve.
+Once a puzzle has successfully been through this entire process and is considered ready for publication, a proof copy is sent to the setter for a final proofread and approval.

 Criteria for publication